 Office for Mere Mortals helps people around the world get more from Word, Excel, PowerPoint and Outlook.
 Delivered once a week. free.

 The Upload Center, that annoying little extra in modern Office is being closed down.
-It’s being replaced with ‘in-system’ alerts in Word, Excel or PowerPoint.
+It’s being replaced with ‘Files Needing Attention’ alerts within Word, Excel, PowerPoint, Publisher and Visio.

 The Upload Center controls documents being uploaded from Office to online storage like OneDrive and SharePoint.